How Oregon is importing the SEC to the Pac-12

 "Addiction through the roof.
 I gotta have it.
 Gotta have it."

 Cristobal knows winning.
 During his time as a player at Miami and an assistant for the Hurricanes and at Alabama, Cristobal won three national titles and six conference championships.
-As FIU's head coach from 2007-12, he brought one of the nation's then worst football programs its first conference title in 2010.
+As FIU's head coach from 2007 to 2012, he brought one of the nation's worst football programs its first conference title in 2010.

-Now, in his second year as Oregon's head coach, he's getting the winning feels again following a 9-4 debut after replacing Willie Taggart, who left after a year for Florida State.
-Cristobal has 17 starters back, including the possible top 2020 NFL draft pick in quarterback Justin Herbert, and five NFL-caliber offensive linemen.
+Now, in his second year as Oregon's head coach, he's getting the winning feeling again following a 9-4 debut after replacing Willie Taggart, who left after a year for Florida State.
+Cristobal has 17 starters back, including the possible top 2020 NFL draft pick, quarterback Justin Herbert, and five NFL-caliber offensive linemen.

 He has the nation's best 2019 high school prospect already on campus -- and primed to start this fall -- and most of the way-too-early preseason Pac-12 prognostication is quacking in his favor.